willowbelle15/ama/readme.md

 I get a lot of questions by email.
 This way anyone can read the answer!

 Anything means *anything*.
 Personal questions.
 Code.
-Motherhood.
 Community.
-Speaking.
 Work.
 Life.
 Whatever.

 -